owocki/coloradocoin/readme.md

 1. printing the above image.
 2. `mint()`ing some coins (see below) and placing them into a [YouveGotETH](https://youvegoteth.github.io) QR Code.
-3. physically affixing the ColoradoCoin image to
+3. physically affixing the ColoradoCoin image to the sticker printed in #1.

 The QR Code that represents the private key (and a small amount of ETH for transfering them) via a [YouveGotETH](https://youvegoteth.github.io) link.